mattoxb/codeProperty/README.md

 ```

 which is essentially the same as the `codeProperty` executable itself.
 However,
-be aware that errors will still be raised asynchronously instead of returning
+be aware that errors will still be raised (synchronously) instead of returning
 `False`.
-A future release may come with a proper library that can be used
+Any of the usual Haskell unit testing libraries should be equipped to
-directly in test suites for programming classes.
+handle this behavior.